screwdriver-cd/screwdriver/design/pipeline-stage.md

         -> [jobD, jobE]
 ```

-We can get notifaction from any individual jobs of `A,B,C,D,E`, but there's no way to get notification when both job B and C finishes, and there's no way to get notification when all jobs `A,B,C,D,E` finishes.
+We can get notifications from any individual jobs `A,B,C,D,E`, but there's no way to get notifications when both job B and C finish, and there's no way to get notifications when all jobs `A,B,C,D,E` finish.
 Users can setup an "end job" to make sure that is the downstream job, i.e. `jobF`

 ```
 Pipeline1: